cgre-aachen/pynoddy/README.md

 Tutorial
 --------

-A tutorial starting with simple examples for changing the geological history and visualisation of output, as well as the implementation of stochastic simulations and uncertainty visualisation are available as interactive ipython notebooks:
+A tutorial starting with simple examples for changing the geological history and visualisation of output, as well as the implementation of stochastic simulations and uncertainty visualisation are available as interactive ipython notebooks.

-(todo: implement links to notebooks - host notebooks online, as well?)

-These notebooks are also included in the documentation as non-interactive versions.

 Dependencies